joncoop/letter-boxed-solver/README.md

       python letter_boxed_solver.py -p 'abcdeghijklm' -d custom_dictionary.txt
       ```

-      In this example:
-      - `-p 'abcdeghijklm'` specifies the 12 puzzle letters.
-      - `-d custom_dictionary.txt` specifies a custom dictionary file.

-      If no command-line arguments are provided, the script will use the default values:

     - **From an import**:
       - Import letter_boxed_solver and call the solve function with the dictionary and puzzle letters of your choice.